-The Police Department maintains a Daily Crime Log and Fire Log as outlined by law, which records crimes and serious incidents that occur on campus.
-The crime logs are available for public inspection at the Police Department on the Main Campus and at Security Desks at the additional campuses.
-We reserve the right to exclude crime report information from the log in certain circumstances.
+The police department maintains a Daily Crime Log, which documents crimes that occur on campus and the police patrol jurisdiction, as required by the Clery Act.
+Crime Logs are also maintained at Stockton's other campuses.
+The crime logs are available for public inspection at the police department on the main campus and at security desks at all other locations, Monday through Friday during normal business hours.
+An electronic crime log is also available on the Clery page of the stockton.edu website.
+The University reserves the right to exclude crime report information from the log in certain circumstances.